 Market research technology has evolved beyond simply providing qualitative and quantitative tools.
-As the industry itself has grown to integrate other research methods into it’s arsenal, so to has the range of tools grown to accommodate this expansion.
+As the industry itself has grown to integrate other research methods into its arsenal, so too has the range of tools grown to accommodate this expansion.

 But now that the range of technology and tools has expanded, we are left with such a level of choice that it can be paralysing even to experienced insight professionals, so how are businesses with less knowledge and experience supposed to decide which tools are best for their use?
 This is hopefully where this blog and the attached checklist template come into play.